UK - To subscribe, simply choose one of these options:

 Rest of World - To subscribe, simply choose one of these options:

-Breathe is the perfect magazine bringing you mindfulness for a calmer and more relaxed you!
-This body-and-soul guide to a happier, healthier life includes 5 sections - wellbeing, living, mindfulness, creativity and escape - and issue 1 offers a free gratitude diary as well as beautiful writing paper and envelopes.
+Breathe is the original mindfulness magazine for a calmer and more relaxed you.
+This body-and-soul guide to a happier, healthier life includes 5 sections - wellbeing, living, mindfulness, creativity and escape – with the aim to “make more time for yourself”.
+Each issue includes a free gift, beautiful illustrations, craft projects, and inspiring features such as how to achieve relief from stress, increase resilience and find greater happiness.